pivotal/docs-tap/scst-scan/samples/public-source-compliance.hbs.md

 The example policy is set to only consider `Critical` severity CVEs as violations, which returns 7 Critical Severity Vulnerabilities.

->**Note:** This example ScanPolicy is deliberately constructed to showcase the features available
+>**Note** This example ScanPolicy is deliberately constructed to showcase the features available
 >and must not be considered an acceptable base policy.

 For this example, the scan (at the time of writing):